 Changing times require changing methodologies.
 In keeping with the spirit of modernism these pages will now be updated

-with textual content every Sunday.
+with partial--and occasional complete--textual content every Wednesday.
 Direct subscribers, endowed with the incredible wisdom of taking advantage

 comparable only to feasting on barbecued Martian Marsupials while dancing naked in the light of a double helixed moon.